olekolek1000/wayvr-dashboard/README.md

 	<img alt="WayVR Dashboard logo" src="./contrib/front.jpg" width="auto"/>
 </p>

-WayVR Dashboard is an work-in-progress overlay application (WayVR/wlx-overlay-s plugin via IPC) for launching various applications and games directly into a VR desktop environment.
-It will also offer numerous quality-of-life features to bring Linux VR gaming on par with SteamVR dashboard.
+WayVR Dashboard is a work-in-progress overlay application (WayVR/wlx-overlay-s plugin via IPC) for launching various applications and games directly into a VR desktop environment.
+It will also offer numerous quality-of-life features to bring Linux VR gaming on par with SteamVR's dashboard.
 Stay tuned!

 ### Roadmap